-operating within a limited area has been going on in every congested region seems for the moment at least to be true.
-How fareaching the change through which we are now passing may be, may one hesitates to guess.
-Some of our tired souls will tell us that not only are our industrial and commercial machines at a practical standstill; but our political machinery has broken down.
-They point to our bankrupt cities and towns; our municipal corruption; our staggering burdens of taxation; our lack of intelligent and courageous political and social leadership; and say, "Such are the fruits of democracy and our industrial development."
-Not are they broken and disintegrating, but they have carried down with them the machinery for the administration of justice; and the forces of religion and culture.
-We are not only in a depression, but we have come to the end off an era."
+That this process, thus described, several years ago, as operating within a limited area, has been going on in every congested region seems for the moment at least to be true.
+How far-reaching the change, through which we are now passing, may be, one hesitates to guess.
+Some of our tired souls will tell us that not only are our industrial and commercial machines at a practical standstill; but our political machinery has broken down completely.
+They point to our bankrupt cities and towns; our municipal corruption; our staggering burdens of taxation; our lack of intelligent and courageous political and social leadership; and say, " Such are the fruits of democracy and our industrial development".
+Not only are they broken and disintegrating, but they have carried down with them the machinery for the administration of justice; and the forces of religion and culture. not in a depression; we have come to the end of an era".

-Without debating the accuracy of such statements, they certainly demand of us a candid and, if possible, and unprejud diced consideration of some of the forces and accepted values that have been dominant during the past hundred years.
-About one year ago in discussing this general situation with one of the wisest men I have known, we came upon the question as to what, from the point of view of religion, ought and should be done in such a period.
-Being a man of great learning, insight and understanding, he brushed wax all the secondary considerations, and, like one preparing for a journey of exploration in undiscovered lands, selected what he regarded as the as fundamental.
-"From the point of view of religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF Religion" said he, " EXEMPTIVE REPORT THE POINT OF VIEW OF RELIGION" SAID HE,
+Without debating the accuracy of such statements, they certainly demand of us a candid and, if possible, an unprejudiced consideration.
+About a year ago in discussing this general situation with one of the wisest men I have known, we came upon the question as to what, from the point of view of religion, ought and should be done in such a period.
+Being a man of great learning, insight and understanding, he brushed aside all the secondary considerations, and, like one preparing for a journey of exploration in undiscovered lands, selected what he regarded as fundamental.
+"From the point of view of religion", said he, "there are two points where a definite stand must be taken; and then bide the time when the historical processes work out their excesses and essential values re-assert themselves.